-&lt;sup>1 Currently the CSPDC categorizes the contract with VRT as "Turnkey," with the contractor providing the vehicles, maintenance, and transit service.
+1 Currently the CSPDC categorizes the contract with VRT as "Turnkey," with the contractor providing the vehicles, maintenance, and transit service.
 Under this classification, 50 percent of the contract costs are eligible for 80 percent federal share and 50 percent of the costs are eligible for 50% federal share.
 This scenario falls under the FTA's "capital cost of contracting," which recognizes the capital consumed by the contractor for the delivery of public transportation service.
 The FTA Circular states that "only the costs attributable to the privately owned assets are eligible under this policy."
 Items purchased with federal, state, or local government assistance are not eligible.

-- Estimated fare revenue, based on the previous year's data is applied to arrive at a net deficit per service.
+- The gross operating cost for each service is calculated based on the fully allocated cost per revenue hour. - Estimated fare revenue, based on the previous year's data is applied to arrive at a net deficit per service.
 Fare revenue is calculated by individual route, to reflect the significant differences in fare revenue that is collected on each route. - Federal and state funding is applied to arrive at the local match required per service. - Each partners' share is estimated based on the number of hours assigned to each partner.
 This is relatively simple for the single payer routes (i.e., Waynesboro), but more difficult to estimate for the routes that have multiple partners.